-- You should read the appropriate enrolment patterns mentioned below to see how many electives you may choose and where they fit in your program.
-A minimum of 36 units in your program must come from completion of 8000-level or Advanced 6000-level COMP courses or non-COMP courses that appear in the specialisations.
+Before selecting electives, please read the enrolment pattern mentioned below to see how many electives you may choose and where they fit in your program.
+A minimum of 54 units must come from completion of 8000-level or Advanced 6000-level courses, which are either COMP courses, or non-COMP courses listed under the VCOMP Specializations.

 Important things to keep in mind when planning your enrolment

-- You need to enrol in courses in both First and Second Semester (you can change your Semester 2 courses all the way until July.)
+- You need to enrol in courses in both the First and Second Semester (you can change your Semester 2 courses all the way until July.

-- Students with a Bachelor degree or Graduate Diploma that includes programming or maths may be able to obtain exemption or credit for some of the introductory courses included in the core.
+- Students may be able to obtain exemption or credit for some of the introductory courses included in the core.

 - Applying for status involves a rigorous evidence-based check to determine whether we have sufficient confidence that you have achieved the learning outcomes of the course to a sufficient level.

 - Instructions on how to apply for credit/exemptions can be found here.
-Please note the additional requirements that apply to the MCOMP located at the bottom of that page.
+Please note the additional requirements that apply to the VCOMP located at the bottom of that page.

 - Courses for which you receive an exemption should be replaced by elective COMP courses.
 You need to seek permission to replace exempted courses with non-COMP courses.